 If we have already started the school day and then weather conditions get worse, making travel hazardous, please check the (previously listed) platforms as they will announce early dismissals.
-Parents who have signed up with our alert notification system will receive a telephone message, text message, and email.
-When in doubt you may call the school with questions.

 In an attempt to reduce the number of potential make-up days, there may be times due to fog or other weather conditions when the school will go on a three-hour delay.
 When this situation occurs, the school day will be extended by one hour.